newfies-dialer/newfies-dialer/docs/source/faq.rst

 **Answer:** .

-First you will have to sign-in and register an account with Acapela : http://acapela-vaas.com/ Once you signed in you will receive a login, an application login and an application password, you will need those to configure Acapela on Newfies-Dialer.
+First you will have to sign-up and register an account with Acapela : http://acapela-vaas.com/ Once you signed up you will receive a login, an application login and an application password, you will need those to configure Acapela on Newfies-Dialer.

 Acapela needs to be configured in 2 places: